As an Amazon Associate we earn from qualifying purchases .

 The best budget VR headsets compared

-To help you compare the best budget VR headsets, I have compiled a table that includes some of their top features like motion detection, resolution, and platforms you can use them on.
+To help you compare the best budget VR headsets, I have compiled a table that includes some of their top features, such as motion detection, resolution, and the platforms they’re compatible with.

 The best 6 budget VR headsets – our detailed list

-Now, let’s take a closer look at our top budget VR headsets and explore their features and how they can enhance your VR experience.
+Now, let’s take a closer look at our top budget VR headsets and explore their features, as well as how they can enhance your VR experience.

 1. Pimax Crystal Light – best budget VR headset for PC